 Nowadays I make risotto at least once a week.
 And I don't really plan what type of risotto (unless its for a dinner party) but I just check what I have in the fridge.

 So some of my favourite veggies to use with risotto are;

 - fresh garden peas

 Well, that really depends which vegetable you are using and in which matter you want to use it, meaning that sometimes I choose to add vegetables on top and not stirred them in.
 Which separates flavours and textures.

-If you use vegetables like fennel, leek or courgette which you want to stir through the risotto then its important to pre-cook these vegetables.
+If you use vegetables like fennel, leek or courgette which you might want to stir through the risotto, it is important to pre-cook these vegetables.
 Soften them before you stir them through the risotto.
 The moment of adding it to the risotto is about half way through the cooking process.
 Make sure the veggies are warm.

 If you like to use fresh garden peas, like I do, add these to the risotto about 5 minutes maximum before the risotto is ready.
 This way your peas stay fresh and with a crunch.
-Fresh peas you definitely don’t want to over-cook.
+Because fresh peas you definitely don't want to over-cook.

 Leek risotto with lemon seared artichoke.